Cilvyahg/FED_wtrack/javascript/functions/functions.md

 anytime we pass a function to another function and it's executed in that function it is called a callback.

 array methods have callback functions

+## THIS
+In regular functions "this" determined 'how'  a function is invoked (left of .)
+- default to this refers to the window global object. if we invoke a this with nothing on the left side it will defaulted to the window object